-A deny message from the NICS indicates the subject of the background check has been matched with a similar name and/or similar descriptive features located on a criminal history record with the following federally prohibitive criteria or state law:
+A deny message from the NICS indicates the subject of the background check has been matched with a similar name and/or similar descriptive information of a record containing a state law prohibition or the following federally prohibitive criteria:

 18 U.S.C. §922 (g)(1)

 Has been convicted in any court of a crime punishable by imprisonment for a termexceeding one year